dwengovzw/learning_content/learning_objects/english/exercises/general/0072_ledmatrix_oef2/index.md

 ---
 ## Led-matrix

-OPGAVE 2
+TASK 2

-Programmeer 2 led-matrices zodat ze op 2 ogen lijken.
+Program 2 led matrices to look like 2 eyes.

+***

 <div class="alert alert-box alert-success">
-Binnen de simulator kan je dit op 2 manieren doen: manueel of met voorgeprogrammeerde ogen via het <em>'Toon oogpatroon'-blok</em>.
+You can do this in the simulator in 2 ways: manually or using pre-programmed eyes with the <em>'Show eye pattern'</em> block.
 </div>